vteam-com/textify/README.md

 - Supported for [clean digital images](#input-image---clean-digital-image-guidelines) (no handwriting)
 - Limited character set support
 - No support for special formatting (italic, variable size etc.)
+- Text must be free of images and framing (aka no borders)

 ## Supported Characters